sjbylo/aba/README.md

 ./aba
 ```
 - Clone the repo, install 'make' and configure high-level settings, e.g. target OCP version, your domain name, machine network CIDR etc.
-- Decide if you want to use VMware/ESXi or not.
+- Decide if you want to use VMware/ESXi or install onto bare-metal.

 ```
 make install